Atlit (modern town): Crusader period

 The Crusaders built the historical settlement of Atlit, also known as Château Pèlerin.
-It was the one of the largest citadels in the Holy Land, and became the last remaining Crusader outpost (see also: Fall of Ruad), remaining in Crusader's hands until 1291.
+It was one of the largest citadels in the Holy Land, and became the last remaining Crusader outpost (see also: Fall of Ruad), remaining in Crusader's hands until 1291.

 The ruins of the citadel are still visible in modern times.
 Immediately to the north also lies a large medieval Christian cemetery hosting the graves of men, women and children who lived in the surrounding during the 13th century.

 Foundation

-In 1903, Jewish settlers began to built a nearby village approximately 2 km south of the ancient site which they also called Atlit.
+In 1903, Jewish immigrants began to build a nearby village approximately 2 km south of the ancient site which they also called Atlit.
 The village was established by Edmond James de Rothschild, with most of the land bought from Arab fishermen.
 A hundred families settled there but much of it was swampland, and many residents succumbed to malaria.
 Aaron Aaronsohn established an agricultural station in Atlit in 1911, and during World War I the village was used as a base by the Nili organisation.